sailfish-on-fxtecpro1/droid-config-halium/README.md

 The generic droid-config-halium package contains halium port specific scripts which are shared across devices.
 These scripts start the halium android container.

-This pacakge exists tt https://github.com/sailfish-on-fxtecpro1/droid-config-halium and is built/packaged at https://build.sailfishos.org/project/show/nemo:devel:hw:halium with subprojects for the halium version.
+This pacakge exists at https://github.com/sailfish-on-fxtecpro1/droid-config-halium and is built/packaged at https://build.sailfishos.org/project/show/nemo:devel:hw:halium with subprojects for the halium version.

+The halium OBS project contains all middleware packages that are device agnostic to reduce device projects having to build them.
+See https://build.sailfishos.org/project/show/nemo:devel:hw:halium:13 as an example.

 ### Image Build Script
 An example build repository is at https://github.com/HelloVolla/sailfish-release-halium-algiz